pixeltable/pixeltable/docs/getting-started.md

 6. Test that everything is working by entering these commands into the notebook:

     - `import pixeltable as pxt`
-    - `cl = pxt.Client()`
+    - `pxt.list_tables()`

 7. Wait a minute for Pixeltable to load; then you should see a message indicating that Pixeltable has successfully connected to the database.
+(The call to `pxt.list_tables()` will return an empty list, because you haven't created any tables yet.)

-At this point, you're set up to start using pixeltable!
+At this point, you're set up to start using Pixeltable!
 For a tour of what it can do, a good place to start is the
 [Pixeltable Basics](https://pixeltable.github.io/pixeltable/tutorials/pixeltable-basics/)
 tutorial.